 - Get cassava, with its peels intact, cover it with a set of burning coconut husks.

 - Wait patiently.
-It is ready as soon as the smoldering ceases.
+It’s ready as soon as the ember dies out.

 - Remove the charred peels diligently and witness the nice white looking delicacy.

 - Enjoy!
-It is dry, powdery, bland but absolutely irresistible.
+It’s dry, powdery, bland but absolutely irresistible.

-Roasted cassava is good, but making it for everyone entails a lot of work and needs a great deal of husks.
+Roasted cassava is good, but making it for everyone entails a lot of work and needs a lot of husks.
 Boiled cassava is a better option.

 - Get cassava, cut off both ends.